How to Buy Shares Online in Ireland

 Outside of savings plans, there is a flat fee of €1 per trade and it is also possible to buy fractional shares on Trade Republic

-Any cash you have in your account with Trade Republic can earn interest of 2% and it is also covered by the German bank guarantee.
+Any cash you have in your account with Trade Republic can earn interest (currently 4%) and it is also covered by German or Irish bank guarantees.

 All Stock orders at Trade Republic are routed through Lang & Schwarz Exchange, an electronic trading system operated at Hamburg Stock Exchange.